 Share the wealth of health

-Headed to a social gathering?
-Bring a healthy dish to share!
-A veggie tray with hummus, a variety of fresh fruit or a platter of whole grain crackers and low fat cheeses are always great options that won't over power whatever the host or hostess has planned.
+Next time you're headed to a social gathering, bring a healthy dish to share!
+I love to whip up a fun side dish like a cowboy caviar, tasty ceviche, or simple summer salad.
+But you don't have to be a cook to score big here.
+A veggie tray with hummus or another fun dip, a fresh fruit platter, or a tray of whole grain crackers and low fat cheeses are always great options that won't over power whatever the host has planned.

 Think before you drink

-Fun beverages like flavored lemonades and punches have a tendency to go down fast and are often loaded with empty calories.
+Fun beverages like flavored lemonades, teas and punches have a tendency to go down fast and are often loaded with added sugars and other empty calories.
 And alcoholic drinks are some of the worst offenders, with some mixed drinks running as high as 1,500 calories a glass.
 Yikes!

 Are you tired of starting over every Monday, hopping from diet to diet, wondering if you'll ever get it "right" so that you can lose the weight and become the best version of you?
 I’ve got you friend!
 Come join me inside my FREE women’s-only Facebook community: Eat Better with Coach Mindy.
 It's for busy women like you who are ready to lose weight, gain energy, get healthy and fit -- without restrictive diets or punishing food rules.